d3lio/bitmask/README.md

-## A bitmask generator for scoped bit flags through enums.
+## A bitmask generator for enum scoped bit flags